phax/phoss-smp/docker/README.md

 # Misc Docker related stuff

 ## Version change
-To change the version build of release versions you can specify the version on the commandline:
+To change the version build of release versions you can specify the version on the commandline when building:

 ```
 docker build --build-arg VERSION=5.0.3 -t phoss-smp-5.0.3 .